afs2015/personal-vuepress/docs/lessons.md

 Andrew offers private lessons for both the follow and lead roles in Lindy Hop, Charleston, St. Louis Shag, and Collegiate Shag.
 In addition, he offers instruction in solo/authentic/vernacular jazz.

-If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) so you can taking your dancing to the next level!
+If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) so you can take your dancing to the next level!